Abraham Lincoln issued the Emancipation Proclamation on Jan. 1,1863, effectively freeing all slaves in the rebellious states.

 Lincoln’s moral imagination challenges us today to look beyond the surface in addressing the socioeconomic challenges in postmodern society.

 We must, as Lincoln, be courageous enough to imagine, to dream of a more egalitarian country where immoral practices are not the normative realties of the day.
 Like Lincoln, we must be bold enough to fight against injustices and inequities in society that threaten the mutual flourishing of all people.

 Let us work toward an America characterized by the vision set forth by the founding generation: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”

 Editor’s note: This article is part of an ongoing series focused on engaging the emerging generations of faith leaders.
 If you know anyone who might be interested, encourage them to submit an article for consideration to email@example.com.

-A United Methodist pastor and Duke University graduate, Williams is currently pursuing his Doctoral of Ministry degree at Duke University and is an accomplished Christian composer, guitarist, singer and fine art photographer.
+A United Methodist pastor currently pursuing his Doctoral of Ministry degree at Duke University.
+He also is an accomplished Christian composer, guitarist and singer.